 Housing Support funding pays for both housing costs and supportive services.

-Providers must follow national best practices called fidelity standards (PDF)
+Providers must follow national best practices called fidelity standards (DOCX, 1MB)

-View more information about long-term homeless housing support (DOCX)
+View more information about long-term homeless housing support (PDF, 1MB)